 The development of evidence-based policy appropriate to rural community needs is not possible without an evidence base.
 In the absence of this, evidence of workforce models and approaches that have proved effective in urban settings is typically used as proxy evidence for programs implemented rurally often with negative outcomes.
 Furthermore, there is no reliable dataset to demonstrate program ineffectiveness across rural and remote communities.
 Appropriate national datasets should include establishment of benchmarks for minimum standards of access to primary and essential care for every Australian which could be used as a proactive planning tool to ensure maintenance of services across rural and remote Australia.

-6.2 Virtual Models of care
+8.2 Trialling of innovative models of care